Lokathor/beryllium/README.md

 An opinionated set of "high level" wrappers for the [fermium](https://github.com/Lokathor/fermium) SDL2 bindings.

+There are [examples](/examples/) available if you want to see it in action.

 ## Mindset

-I attempt to make things as safe as is _reasonable_, without actually doing anything that would hurt the API design.

-There are [examples](/examples/) available if you want a sample of what things look like in practice.
+* Correctness is evaluated at compile time through lifetime tracking.
+Many people don't like having said lifetimes because it makes it hard to put stuff together into the same struct.
+I'm trying to keep it to a minimum without being unsafe.
+If you'd like to take the wheel yourself you're invited to.
+The [glium example](/examples/extern_crate_glium.rs) has some code that (carefully) uses a bunch of transmutes to keep lifetime trouble to a minimum while also mixing several things up into one big struct.
+Going forward, I'll try to improve in this area as much as possible.
+* Sometimes you just gotta write some `unsafe` code, and that's all there is to it.
+I can't cover up every dangerous possibility for you.
+I don't really consider this a major drawback, but you might think differently.
+I still try to keep the `unsafe` to a minimum of course.

 ## Building

 Obviously this uses SDL2.
-You need version 2.0.9 or later:
+The [fermium](https://docs.rs/fermium) crate is used as the bindings crate.
+You will need version 2.0.9 or later:

-* On Windows the necessary files are provided automatically, and you don't need to do _any_ special setup at all.
+* On Windows all necessary files are provided automatically by `fermium`, you don't need to do _any_ special setup at all.
 * On non-Windows you need to have installed SDL2 yourself ahead of time:
   * You'll need the `-fPIC` flag enabled in your SDL2 install!
 This is necessary because the build will static link to SDL2 by default.